Want your kids to do better than you financially? Want them to keep a budget and invest in their future? Financial education is key.

 With a basic understanding of the purchasing power of money, your grade-schooler probably now wants more.
-It’s time to explain how to earn money, save it, and what opportunity costs.
+It’s time to explain how to earn money, save it, and what opportunity costs are.
 The Federal Deposit Insurance Corporation (FDIC) has classwork suggestions to help teach these principles at school or home.

 Unfortunately, your mother was right and money does not grow on trees.
 It is earned, and for kids at this age, it should be earned with chores.
 Rather than an allowance, reward work with personal funds.
 This teaches the ultimate lesson in finance: it takes work to earn money.

 Kids who earn their allowance are in the majority.
-A Junior Achievement USA survey found 82 percent of the children earned an allowance for doing chores, getting good grades, doing homework, and simply being kind to others at school and at home.
+A Junior Achievement USA survey found 82% of the children earned an allowance for doing chores, getting good grades, doing homework and simply being kind to others at school and at home.

-It’s also important to explain why you save: short-term needs, long-term goals, and planning for emergencies.
+It’s also important to explain why you save: short-term needs, long-term goals and establishing an emergency fund.
 Provide scenarios to explain how you save and why.
 Honesty will help them learn and appreciate real-world finances.

 Source: American Bankers Association

 A fifth-grader should be able to understand opportunity cost, even if you don’t use that term.
+Opportunity cost is the loss of potential gain from other alternatives when one alternative is chosen.
 You can help your child understand impulse buying versus long-term goals.
 It’s a constant battle that we begin learning at this stage.
 Explain the difference between needs and wants, and how to prioritize them.
 We all have impulse buys, but we must learn to recognize them and limit them.
-(For those needing a refresher on the definition, opportunity cost is the loss of potential gain from other alternatives when one alternative is chosen.)

 Sixth to Eighth Grade

 At this stage, you’ve established a lot of great money principles for your middle-schooler.
-The next stages focus on expanding on those basics concepts with income, budgeting, contentment.
+The next stages focus on expanding on those basics concepts with income, budgeting and contentment.

 What do you want to be when you grow up?
 The question at younger ages elicits a cute response.
 By middle school, though, it’s a real conversation about the need to find a career that will support you for a lifetime.
 Explore different job options and discuss both their responsibilities and their paycheck.
 This is also a good opportunity to explain why your salary isn’t how much you take home.
 Explain taxes, Social Security, insurance premiums, and other deductions from your paycheck.